wojtekoziol/bank/README.md

 6. Changing personal data
 7. Deleting an account

-## Use
+## Usage

 Just download this project and open index.html.
-If you want to delete all created accounts at once press **Clear local storage** on the home page.
+If you want to delete all created accounts at once, press **clear local storage** on the home page.

 ## Privacy

-All data is stored in local storage of your browser so only **you** have access to it.
+All data is stored in local storage of your browser so **only you** have access to it.